 |Table 3: Typical tensile values for common films*|

 |*Although there is a wide range of property values for each material (because of the many choices available in resin formula, processing, and direction of testing), Table 3 shows the characteristic performance range for each type of film.
 The effect of orientation is reflected in the property differences between cast PP (unoriented polypropylene) and OPP (biaxially oriented polypropylene).|

 Within the arena of OPP films, tensiles are generally not critical and rarely require discussion and specification between supplier and customer because oriented polypropylenes provide a dependable range of tensile values.
 Other properties are usually more important to successful performance, though there are two notable exceptions worthy of explanation:

 - Orientation method: blown or tentered

 The orientation method causes characteristic differences in tensile properties.
 Blown films are "balanced," having similar strength and elongation in the machine and transverse film directions.
-Tentered films (as are all ExxonMobil films) have higher strength and lower elongation in the transverse direction than in the machine direction.
+Tentered films (ex. all ExxonMobil films) have higher strength and lower elongation in the transverse direction than in the machine direction.
 Most OPP manufacturers produce tenter-oriented films, which work well in many diverse applications.

 - Modulus and web tension